ltcmelo/psychec/README.md

 The definition of `prepend` applies "for all" kinds of nodes and values.
 This way, you can focus on the *algorithms* (the essence of generic programming).

-Let us create 2 lists, one of `int`s and another of `point_t`s, and insert an element as their head.
+Let us create 2 lists, one of `int` and another of `point_t`, and insert an new head to them.

 ```c
 int main()